FuelLabs/fuels-rs/docs/src/wallets/test-wallets.md

 {{#include ../../../examples/wallets/src/lib.rs:custom_assets_wallet_short}}
 ```

+>**Note** In this case, you need to manually add the base asset and the corresponding number of
+>coins and coin amount

 ## Setting up test wallets with deterministic addresses

 You can specify the private keys for the test wallets using the `WalletsConfig`.